Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Six Flags Magic Mountain is just past Santa Clarita and is a popular theme park.
 Rides like Twisted Colossus, Goliath, and X2 are fan favorites.

-Bakersfield is large farming community, so during harvest season you can expect to find plenty of fresh fruit stands along the road.
+Bakersfield is large farming community between LA and Sequoia National Park, so during harvest season you can expect to find plenty of fresh fruit stands along the road.

-⛽ Bakersfield is the last large city you’ll pass through from LA to Sequoia.
+⛽ Bakersfield is the last large city you’ll pass through from LA to Sequoia National Park.
 I recommend filling up on gas here, and getting any groceries you’ll need.
+They’re much more expensive near Sequoia.

-📶 Past Bakersfield cell reception becomes sparse.
+📶 Past Bakersfield, cell reception is limited.
 Download your maps before you leave!

 Three Rivers is the town just outside of Sequoia National Parks south entrance.
-It’s a smaller town, but it’s filled with unique mountain charm.
+It’s a smaller town, and it’s filled with unique mountain charm.

 The Orange Works cafe is a few minutes outside of Three Rivers, but worth a quick stop in for some ice cream or a hot pastrami sandwich on fresh baked bread.